 Like other medications, it also has side effects in dizziness, postural hypotension, and erectile dysfunction.
 These side effects are less prominent than minoxidil, which is why oral finasteride is an alternative to minoxidil.

 Dryness in the scalp and fungal infections are some of the important causes of making one bald.
 Therefore, we usually prescribe ketoconazole shampoo to those individuals who have hair susceptible to these ailments.

-Its effects are not similar to Minoxidil in treating hair fall, but studies have proved that using this shampoo can prevent the unnecessary hair fall in individuals.
+Its effects are not similar to minoxidil in treating hair loss, but some studies showed that using this shampoo can prevent the unnecessary hair fall in individuals.
 It should also be used before bathing.
 Gently pour it over the scalp, and don't massage it hard on the scalp.
 Keep it there for about five to ten minutes, and then wash it with cold water.

 Vitamin B7 is another name for biotin.

 Biotin deficiency may lead to hair loss, so it seems logical that supplementing with the vitamin could help those deficient.

 Unfortunately, there is no proof that biotin is an effective therapy for hair loss in persons who do not have a biotin deficiency.

 Zinc may help with hair growth, but further study is needed.
 Topical and oral zinc supplements have both been studied, and zinc supplementation, in particular, has been linked to hair growth.

 How to pick the best minoxidil alternative?

 We are and always will be advocates for natural but science-backed remedies when it comes to hair loss treatment.
 Nature has provided us with all the necessary ingredients to treat our health concerns.